terminalcloud/apps/docs/bpf.md

 ---

 ## Usage
-Spin up your container based on this snapshot.
+Spin up your Terminal based on this snapshot.
 You will see on screen the file browser and editor ready to work over the working example.

 If you want, you can start a new project by moving or deleting the contents of /var/www/html and then installing the framework again executing `pip install bottle`